freekrai/freekrai.github.io/_posts/2017-01-27-steve-jobs-saved-apple-and-nike-with-the-same-piece-of-advice.md

 >
 > During their call, Steve Jobs gave one piece of advice that stuck with Parker.
 >
->
 > > Nike makes some of the best products in the world.
 Products that you lust after.
+> >
 > > But you also make a lot of crap.
 Just get rid of the crappy stuff and focus on the good stuff.
-> >
-> > — Steve Jobs
+>
 >
 > “He was absolutely right,” said Parker.
 “We had to edit.”